angular/angular/aio/content/guide/hierarchical-dependency-injection.md

 included because it is injected from `@Component()`) and ends with `<app-child>`.
 In this case, the `FlowerService` is resolved in the `<app-child>`'s `providers` array with sunflower 🌻.
 The injector doesn't have to look any further in the injector tree.
-It stops as soon as it as it finds the `FlowerService` and never sees the 🌺 (red hibiscus).
+It stops as soon as it finds the `FlowerService` and never sees the 🌺 (red hibiscus).